The four operations on perverse motives: Weights

 By the universal property of $\sM(S)_\ell$, we also get pullback functors between these categories as soon as the pullback functor between the categories of $\ell$-adic complexes preserves the category of perverse sheaves.

-We will use the following important fact : If we fix a base field $k$ of characteristic $0$ and only consider schemes that are quasi-projective over $k$, then the main theorem (stated in \subsectionref{subsec:statement_main_theorem}) stays true for the categories $\sM(S)_\ell$, for any odd prime number $\ell$.
+We will use the following important fact: If we fix a base field $k$ of characteristic $0$ and only consider schemes that are quasi-projective over $k$, then the main theorem (stated in \ref{subsec:statement_main_theorem}) stays true for the categories $\sM(S)_\ell$.
 Of course, we have to replace $\Db_\ct(S)$ and the Betti realization functor by $\Dbc(S,\bbQ_\ell)$ and the \'etale realization functor in all the statements.
 Indeed, the proof of the main theorem, of of the statements that it uses, still work if we use the $\ell$-adic \'etale realization instead of the Betti realization.
-The only result that requires a slightly different proof is \lemmaref{lemm:compNCBetti} : we have to show that the $\ell$-adic realization of Ayoub's logarithmic motive $\Log^\vee_n$ is the local system used in Beilison's construction of the unipotent nearby cycle functor (see 1.1 and 1.2 of \cite{Beilinson-gluing} or Definition 5.2.1 of \cite{Morel-surQ}).
-As in the proof of \lemmaref{lemm:compNCBetti}, it suffices to check this for $n=1$, and then it follows from Lemma 11.22 of \cite{AyoubEtale}.
+The only result that requires a slightly different proof is \ref{lemm:compNCBetti}: we have to show that the $\ell$-adic realization of Ayoub's logarithmic motive $\Log^\vee_n$ is the local system used in Beilison's construction of the unipotent nearby cycle functor (see 1.1 and 1.2 of Beilinson's~\cite{Beilinson-gluing} or Definition 5.2.1 of \cite{Morel-surQ}).
+As in the proof of \ref{lemm:compNCBetti}, it suffices to check this for $n=1$, and then it follows from Lemma 11.22 of Ayoub's~\cite{AyoubEtale}.